Dilanthi Amaratunga

-Dilanthi Amaratunga, FRGS is a Sri Lankan scientist.
+Dilanthi Amaratunga is a Sri Lankan scientist.
 She is a quantity surveyor who leads research and international projects into disaster mitigation, reconstruction and resilience.

 Early life and education

 Amaratunga was born in Sri Lanka, spending her early life in Panadura.
 She went to Visakha Vidyalaya a girls school, for secondary education.
 In 1993 she graduated with a B.Sc. in Quantity Surveying (First Class Hons) from the Department of Building Economics, University of Moratuwa.
 She was awarded a PhD for a study of ‘Theory Building in Facilities Management Performance Measurement: Application of Core Performance Measurement and Management Principles’ in 2001 from the Research Institute for the Built and Human Environment, at the University of Salford, UK.